-If a notification letter is returned to the PHA with no forwarding address, the family will be removed from the waiting list.
+If a notification letter is returned to the PHA with no forwarding address or email or returned, the family will be removed from the waiting list.
 A notice of denial (see Chapter 3) will be sent to the family's address of record.